-The many benefits of moving to the cloud have been well documented.
+The many benefits of moving to the cloud have been well documented (Click here to see our post).
 From flexibility and convenience to reduced downtime and huge cost savings, it’s easy to see why so many businesses have taken the plunge.

 But as is often the way with the good stuff in life, there are downsides too.

 The explosive growth of cloud computing has opened the door to a host of cyber attackers, waiting in the wings to capitalise on the inexperience of business owners.

 One of their favourite ways in is through malware; a malicious form of software with the power to spread through computer systems like a forest fire.

 But what risks are there, and how can you prevent them without taking your business’ IT back to the 20th century?